Sebastián de la Cuadra, 1st Marquess of Villarías: Establishment of the Academies

 He also helped Agustín de Montiano y Luyando to obtain royal protection in 1738 for the foundation of the Royal Academy of History and initiated the procedures for the foundation of the Royal Academy of Fine Arts.

 Academy constitution

 Villarías personally took up a primitive idea in 1726 of the constitution of an Academy, taking as his best collaborator the sculptor Juan Domingo Olivieri.
 This Genoese was called by this defendant in 1739 to make him the first sculptor of the Court.

-Sculpure Academy
+Sculpture Academy

 His personal success, as well as his integration into the court environment, made him establish in 1741 a sculpture academy in his house —on the first floor of the palace—, consecrated in a public meeting presided over by his protector Sebastian De la Cuadra Medrano y Llarena, held in the house of Anne Auguste de Montmorency, princess of Robec.

 Real Academia de Bellas Artes de San Fernando

 Sebastian was a prominent co-founder of the Real Academia de Bellas Artes de San Fernando in 1744.
 The recognition of his protection over this academy is perfectly reflected in the work 'The Allegory of Fine Arts', painted by Antonio González Ruiz, which is an evident reflection of the recognition of his management, since the author wanted to immortalize his portrait in the lower right corner.

 From these assemblies, in 1744, Olivieri and the Marquis of Villarías drafted a project for the foundation of the Royal Academy of Fine Arts entitled "Rules that are proposed to the Hon.
 Mr. Marqués de Villarías so that after two years of practice that seem convenient for now, they can contribute to the formation of laws for the Academy of Sculpture, Painting and Architecture that is intended to be founded in Madrid under the protection of the King".
 Later, and after different procedures, it was approved in 1744 by the Marquis himself, first on May 20 and, definitively, by the King on July 13 with the foundation of said Royal Academy.

 It was then that the "Preparatory Board" was formed, in which The Marquis of Villarías became the main protector of the company.
 In this way, he, and the rest of the members of the board, fell on all the responsibilities until the definitive institutional creation of the Academy of Fine Arts by Fernando VI in 1751.